bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-Now this is quite a different scene!
 We've added a more appropriate sky color, a sun, and some mountain ridges.
 The sun is drawn right on top of the background in the draw function.
 Our custom drawSun function is fairly simple, as it really is just a circle with some colored shadow.
 The shadow is an excellent example of how one can still use methods and properties of the Canvas API within p5, giving us this grossly incandescent sun!

 For the mountain ridges we've made our own custom draw function again, called `drawRidge()`.
 This is where our layers of snow come in handy too, as we can call the drawRidge function as we iterate through our layers of snowflakes.
 This will then draw the layers in order so that the snowflakes should fall between the mountain ridges, providing additional depth!
 If each snowflake was simply assigned a random depth instead of the data structure itself being layered, we wouldn't get this effect.